-Respiratory protection : If engineering controls do not maintain airborne concentrations to a level which is adequate to protect worker health, select respiratory protection equipment suitable for the specific conditions of use and meeting relevant legislation.
+: If engineering controls do not maintain airborne concentrations to a level which is adequate to protect worker health, select respiratory protection equipment suitable for the specific conditions of use and meeting relevant legislation.
 Check with respiratory protective equipment suppliers.
 Where air-filtering respirators are unsuitable (e.g. airborne concentrations are high, risk of oxygen deficiency, confined space) use appropriate positive pressure breathing apparatus.
 Where air-filtering respirators are suitable, select an appropriate combination of mask and filter.

-Select a filter suitable for the combination of organic gases and vapours and particles [Type A/Type P boiling point >65°C (149°F)]. lland nucleation Hand protection Remarks : Where hand contact with the product may occur the use of gloves approved to relevant standards (e.g. Europe: EN374, US: F739) made from the following materials may provide suitable chemical protection.
+Select a filter suitable for the combination of organic gases and vapours and particles [Type A/Type P boiling point >65°C (149°F)].

+Hand protection Remarks

+Where hand contact with the product may occur the use of gloves approved to relevant standards (e.g. Europe: EN374, US: F739) made from the following materials may provide suitable chemical protection.
 When prolonged or frequent repeated contact occurs.
 Nitrile rubber.
 For incidental contact/splash protection Neoprene, PVC gloves may be suitable.
 For continuous contact we recommend gloves with breakthrough time of more than 240 minutes with preference for > 480 minutes where suitable gloves can be identified.
 For short-term/splash protection we recommend the same but recognize that suitable gloves offering this level of protection may not be available and in this case a lower breakthrough time maybe acceptable so long as appropriate maintenance and replacement regimes are followed.
 Glove thickness is not a good predictor of glove resistance to a chemical as it is dependent on the exact composition of the glove material.
 Suitability and durability of a glove is dependent on usage, e.g. frequency and duration of contact, chemical resistance of glove material, dexterity.
 Always seek advice from glove suppliers.
 Contaminated gloves should be replaced.
 Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
+Application of a nonperfumed moisturizer is recommended.

+Eye protection

-Application of a non-perfumed moisturizer is recommended.
-Eye protection : Wear goggles for use against liquids and gas.
+Wear goggles for use against liquids and gas.
 If a local risk assessment deems it so then chemical splash goggles may not be required and safety glasses may provide adequate eye protection.

-Skin and body protection : Wear chemical resistant gloves/gauntlets and boots.
+Skin and body protection

+Wear chemical resistant gloves/gauntlets and boots.
 Where risk of splashing, also wear an apron.
-Wear antistatic and flame-retardant clothing, if a local risk
+Wear antistatic and flame-retardant clothing, if a local risk assessment deems it so.

-Version 2.1 Revision Date 25.03.2024 Print Date 06.05.2024 assessment deems it so.
-Hygiene measures In the interests of air safety, aviation for quality requirements and product integ importance.
-For one source of informa standards for the quality assurance of www.jigonline.com. grity is of paramount ation on international Environmental exposure conti rols General advice Local guidelines on emission limits for must be observed for the discharge of vapour.
+Hygiene measures : In the interests of air safety, aviation fuels are subject to strict quality requirements and product integrity is of paramount importance.
+For one source of information on international standards for the quality assurance of aviation fuels, see www.jigonline.com.

+Environmental exposure controls

+General advice : Local guidelines on emission limits for volatile substances must be observed for the discharge of exhaust air containing vapour.

 Minimise release to the environment.
-A assessment must be made to ensure environmental legislation.
-Information on accidental release mea section 6. f exhaust air containing An environmental compliance with local
+An environmental assessment must be made to ensure compliance with local environmental legislation.

+Information on accidental release measures are to be found in section 6.